FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

    #push-options "--z3rlimit_factor 2"

 This time it took 14 seconds and failed.
-But if you try the same proof a second time, it succeded.
+But if you try the same proof a second time, it succeeds.
 That's not very satisfying.

 Repeating Proofs with Quake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~